GwendolyneFreddy/Infinity-Animations/README.md

 	</tr>
 	<tr>
 		<td><div align="center"><strong>ia_flaming_fist_get_fighter_anim</strong></td>
 		<td><a name="flamingfist" id="flamingfist"></a>The Humanoid Animations Fixes component [25] fixes humanoid creature files that have wrong animation slots.
-At the request of nostalgic players who want to enjoy the original BG magic experience when playing the trilogy or BG:EE, this option disables the "<em>Male human fighters get the fighter instead of cleric animation</em>" for Flaming Fist members.<br><br>
+At the request of nostalgic players who want to enjoy the original BG magic experience when playing the trilogy or BG:EE, this option disables the "<em>Male human fighters get the fighter instead of cleric animation</em>" and "<em>Female human fighters get the fighter instead of cleric animation</em>" features for Flaming Fist members.<br><br>
 		0 = No, Flaming Fist members keep their original cleric animation<br>
 		<em>1 = Yes, Flaming Fist members get the fighter animation [default]</em></td>
 	</tr>